Miltondz/IdeaSaver/README.md

 This is a critical but often missed step.
 Firebase Authentication uses Google Cloud behind the scenes.

 1. Go to the [Google Cloud Console API & Services Credentials page](https://console.cloud.google.com/apis/credentials).
 2. Make sure you have selected the correct Google Cloud project at the top of the page.
-It should be the same project as your Firebase project (e.g., `ideasaver-6560d`).
+It should be the same project as your Firebase project (e.g., `your-project-id`).
 3. Click on the **OAuth consent screen** tab on the left.
 4. If it's not configured, you'll need to set it up:
     *   Choose a **User Type**.
 For development, **External** is fine.
 Click **Create**.